-Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource
+Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource arrow and select the name from the list.
+In Project Management, it is simpler to assign single resources directly through the Resource Allocation window.)

 Assign multiple resources to an element